dcos-labs/drax/README.md

 Note that the following environment variables are pre-set in the [Marathon app spec](marathon-drax.json) and yours to overwrite.

-#### Destruction level

-You can influence the default destruction setting for DRAX via the env variable `DESTRUCTION_LEVEL`:

-    0 == destroy random tasks of any app
-    1 == destroy random tasks of specific app

 #### Number of target tasks